alexferl/huma-echo-boilerplate/README.md

 Server configuration options:
-  --app-name string        Application name (default app) --env-name string        Environment name (default local) --config-prefix string   Sets the prefix for configuration files to be loaded, e.g., "config" would match "config.{env_name}.toml" (default config)
+  --app-name string        Application name (default app) --env-name string        Environment name (default local) --config-type string     Defines the format of configuration files to be loaded (default toml)
-  --config-type string     Defines the format of configuration files to be loaded (default toml)
+                           Values: json, toml, or yaml --config-prefix string   Sets the prefix for configuration files to be loaded, e.g., "config" would match "config.{env_name}.{config_type}" (default config)
-                           Values: json, toml, or yaml --config-paths strings   Specifies directories where configuration files will be searched for, in order of preference (default [./configs,/configs])
+  --config-paths strings   Specifies directories where configuration files will be searched for, in order of preference (default [./configs,/configs])

 Logging configuration options: